 Now just because the market always goes up doesn’t mean it never goes down in the form of dips in its relentless march upward, the last of which occurred in the market crash of 2008 when the S&P 500 fell 40%.
 All the stocks including index funds will fall forever until it reaches zero!
 That’s what was heard form all the asset managers, investment banker and news outlets.
 Stock brokers were lining up to jump from the building ledges because they truly believed this.
 Now to be fair multiple companies did go bankrupt and fall to zero, but not the index fund.
 Believe it or not, the best thing to do when this happens is to buy more shares of your index funds near the bottom and in the middle of a market crash because the market will always go up.
+Just don’t try to time the middle or bottom.
 Now this takes guts, but these are the actions taken by patient and wise investors.
 The S&P 500 have since regained all those losses and then some.
 This speaks volume to the safety of index fund investing if you have the stomach for it.

 Medium Investment Strategies